Japan's local governments advance hanko-free procedures

 Local governments are accelerating efforts to scrap the use of hanko seals in line with Prime Minister Yoshihide Suga's focus on digitalizing administrative procedures.

-A number of local heads have expressed their backing for the initiative by the Suga administration, which was inaugurated about a month ago.
+A number of local heads have expressed their backing for the initiative by the Suga administration, which began about a month ago.
 Meanwhile, leaders of communities hosting hanko manufacturers are increasingly frustrated at the trend, saying that seals should not be viewed as a symbolic obstacle to digitalization.

 As of the end of September, the municipal government of Fukuoka made the use of hanko unnecessary for some 3,800 types of administrative procedure documents.